 Where to Exchange Money in China

-When carrying foreign currency into China, there are numerous places where you can exchange cash.
-When choosing the method that works for you, you’ll need to take into account the exchange rates, the overall convenience and the risk involved.
+When carrying foreign currency into China (such as Euro or US dollars), there are numerous places where you can exchange cash.
+You’ll need to take into account the exchange rates, the overall convenience and the risk involved as you choose your method.

 Chinese banks have traditionally been the most reliable way to exchange money in China.
 Banks will offer the best exchange rate with the least amount of risk.